Amr1Moussa/MIA_phase1/Block1/task1.3/Readme.md

-# 🏎️ The Final Race – Verstappen vs Mostafa
+# 🏎️ The Final Race – Verstappen Max vs Mostafa Hassan

 A turn-based Formula 1 race simulator written in Python using **Object-Oriented Programming (OOP)** principles.
 In this high-octane duel, Max Verstappen faces off against Hassan Mostafa in a battle of strategy, tire wear, and fuel management.